-A comparison of estimated costs to expected revenues for the VISION 2050 transportation system, shown in Tables 2.3 and 2.4, indicates there may be enough revenue to fund the recommended arterial system improvements during the plan period, and therefore the arterial streets and highways element is unchanged between VISION 2050 and the FCTP.
+A comparison of estimated costs to expected revenues for the VISION 2050 transportation system, shown in Tables 2.1 and 2.2, indicates there may be enough revenue to fund the recommended arterial system improvements during the plan period, and therefore the arterial streets and highways element is unchanged between VISION 2050 and the FCTP.
+However, the recommended improvements, particularly reconstructing the regional freeway system, will require State funding levels from State budgets of the last decade to be maintained.

 Arterial streets and highways are that portion of the total street and highway system principally intended to provide travel mobility, serving the through movement of traffic and providing transportation service between major subareas of a region and also through the region.
-The arterial street and highway system under VISION 2050 and the FCTP totals 3,670.0 route-miles.
-Approximately 90 percent, or 3,315.9 of these route-miles, are recommended to be resurfaced and reconstructed to their existing traffic carrying capacity.
+The arterial street and highway system under VISION 2050 and the FCTP totals 3,670.0 routemiles.
+Approximately 91 percent, or 3,326.1 of these route-miles, are recommended to be resurfaced and reconstructed to their existing traffic carrying capacity.
 Approximately 268.8 route-miles, or about 7 percent of the year 2050 arterial street and highway system, are recommended for capacity expansion through widening to provide additional through traffic lanes.
 Approximately 75.1 route-miles, or about 2 percent of the total arterial street mileage, are recommended for capacity expansion through the construction of new arterial facilities.
-Of the total of about 357.5 routemiles of planned arterial capacity expansion, about 79.9 route-miles, or 22 percent, is part of a committed project-currently underway or recommended as part of a completed or nearly completed preliminary engineering study.
+Of the total of about 343.9 routemiles of planned arterial capacity expansion, about 76.6 route-miles, or 22 percent, is part of a committed project (i.e., one that is currently underway or recommended as part of a completed or nearly completed preliminary engineering study).

 The FCTP does not make any recommendation with respect to whether the 10.2 route-miles of IH 43 between Howard Avenue and Silver Spring Drive, when reconstructed, should be reconstructed with or without additional traffic lanes.
 The FCTP recommends that preliminary engineering conducted for the reconstruction of this segment of IH 43 should include the consideration of alternatives for rebuilding the freeway with additional lanes and rebuilding it with the existing number of lanes.
-The decision of how this segment of IH 43 would be reconstructed would be determined by the Wisconsin Department of Transportation (WisDOT) through preliminary engineering and environmental impact study.
+The decision of how this segment of IH

+The arterial streets and highways element is unchanged between VISION 2050 and the FCTP, although this will require State funding levels from recent State budgets to be maintained.
+43 would be reconstructed would be made by the Wisconsin Department of Transportation (WisDOT) through preliminary engineering and environmental impact study.
 During preliminary engineering, WisDOT would consider and evaluate a number of alternatives, including rebuild as is, various options of rebuilding to modern design standards, compromises to rebuilding to modern design standards, rebuilding with additional lanes, and rebuilding with the existing number of lanes.
 Only at the conclusion of preliminary engineering would a determination be made as to how this segment of IH 43 freeway would be reconstructed.
 Following the conclusion of the preliminary engineering for the reconstruction, VISION 2050 and the FCTP would be amended to reflect the decision made as to how IH 43 between Howard Avenue and Silver Spring Drive would be reconstructed.
-Any construction along this segment of IH 43 prior to preliminary engineeringsuch as bridge reconstruction-should fully preserve and accommodate the future option of rebuilding the freeway with additional lanes.
+Any construction along this segment of IH 43 prior to preliminary engineering-such as bridge reconstruction-should fully preserve and accommodate the future option of rebuilding the freeway with additional lanes.

 Table 2.8 and Maps 2.3 through 2.9 display the arterial streets and highways element of the FCTP.
-More detail on the following recommendations can be found in Chapter 1 of Volume III.
+More detail on the following recommendations can be found in Chapter 1 of this volume.